craflin/dehprox/README.md

 * Install `dehprox`, configure the HTTP proxy in `/etc/dehprox.conf` (if necessary) and start the `dehprox` server.
 * Configure your clients to be in the same network as the second interface and to use the IP address of the second interface as gateway and DNS server.
 * If there is no DHCP server in the network of the second interface, you can configure a DHCP server to run on the second interface to auto-configure your clients.
-* You can configure your router to do IP forwarding and to not route some IP ranges to dehprox to skip the proxy for these IP ranges.
+* With some iptables rules, you can configure your router to do IP forwarding and to not route some IP ranges to dehprox to skip the proxy for these IP ranges.
+(But don't ask me how.)

 (It might be possible to set up the proxy in different ways (like using it locally without a second machine), but I have not yet tried anything else.)